- Written by Dr.Mehmet Demircioglu

 What should I do if security needs to check my scalp or dressing?

-If you have a bandage, donor-area dressing, swelling, or visible surgical marks, expect that security may look more closely.
-That is uncomfortable for some patients, but it is not a medical emergency.
+With a bandage, donor area dressing, swelling, or visible surgical marks, security may look more closely.
+That can feel uncomfortable, but it is not a medical emergency.
 Tell them you had recent scalp surgery.
 Ask for a moment to remove any head covering gently if needed.
 Keep your hands away from the grafted area unless you have been instructed how to touch around it safely.

 The recipient area should not be scratched, rubbed, or pressed during this process.
 If a staff member seems about to touch the scalp directly, explain that the area is surgical and newly healing.
-Clear communication is better than panic.
-Airport staff see medical dressings, scars, swelling, and post-operative passengers regularly.
+Airport staff see medical dressings, scars, swelling, and people after recent surgery regularly, but you still need to protect the grafted area.

-If you are still early after surgery, the timing for when you can touch grafts after a hair transplant still applies.
-Airport stress should not change the rules.
-A patient who would not rub the grafts at home should not rub them in a checkpoint line.
+Early after surgery, the timing for when you can touch grafts after a hair transplant still applies.
+Airport stress does not change the rules.
+If you would not rub the grafts at home, do not rub them in a checkpoint line.

 How should I pack shampoo, foam, saline spray, and medication?